-Type your paper using one space after a comma or a period.
-It is no longer required that two spaces follow a period that ends a sentence.
+Type your paper using one space after a comma, and one or two spaces after a period that ends a sentence.
 Indent five spaces at the start of a new paragraph.
 Use a space before and after an equal sign ("J = 3 Hz" rather than "J=3 Hz")